LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png%%

-The figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png} shows the measured data as a plot with the temperature measured by the measuring devices on the X-axis and the sensor measured value on the Y-axis.
+The figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png} represents the measured data as a plot with the temperature measured by the measuring devices on the X-axis and the sensor measured value on the Y-axis.
 The ideal baseline is also shown as a red line.
 It can be seen that the *MMC5603NJ* shows a straight-line drop in the measured field strength with increasing temperatures.
 However, this is very constant with a value of *-2 $\mu$T / $^{\circ}$C* and is therefore predictable.

-The graph of the *TLV493d* is significantly steeper with a gradient of *-5.13 $\mu$T / $^{\circ}$C*, and it is also not as linear as the *MMC5603NJ*; there are clear jumps in the gradient.
-However, the total change between the temperature regions of *175$\mu$T* is less than that of the *MMC5603NJ* with *70$\mu$T*, if the total measurement range of the sensors is also taken into account.
+The graph of the *TLV493d* is significantly steeper with a gradient of -5.13 $\mu$T / $^{\circ}$C, and it is also not as linear as the *MMC5603NJ*; there are clear jumps in the gradient.
+However, the total change between the temperature regions of 175$\mu$T is less than that of the *MMC5603NJ* with *70$\mu$T*, if the total measurement range of the sensors is also taken into account.

-In the evaluation (see figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png}), a linear function is also calculated using curve fitting to determine the temperature coefficients of the sensors.
+In the evaluation (see figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png}) a linear function is also calculated using curve fitting to determine the temperature coefficients of the sensors.
 This makes it possible to compensate these deviations based on the ambient temperature during the software calibration.

 ## Result Analysis

 %%Overview_of_all_characterised_sensor_properties.csv%%

-Table \ref{Overview_of_all_characterised_sensor_properties.csv} shows a summary of all recorded and analysed measured values of the two characterised sensors *TLV493D* and *MMC5603NJ*.
+Table \ref{Overview_of_all_characterised_sensor_properties.csv} represents a summary of all recorded and analysed measured values of the two characterised sensors *TLV493D* and *MMC5603NJ*.
 It can be clearly seen that these differ significantly by a factor of *x10*.

 The *TLV493D* performs in noise measurements worse than specified in the data sheet (*98$\mu$T* instead of *175$\mu$T*), but the large measuring range, which fulfils the required specifications from chapter *Research Question* in chapter \ref{research-question-and-approach}, must be taken into account here, which is not met by the *MMC5603NJ*.